-Pavlos Hotel is ideally located 200 m from a sandy beach and 500 m from the centre of Kos.
-It offers air-conditioned rooms with private balcony, satellite TV and kitchenette.
-It also has two swimming pool, the second one only for children.
+Grecotel Kos Imperial Thalasso is ideally located close to Kos Town this luxury resort offers a private sandy beach, a spa center, gourmet dining, and beautiful gardens.
+It offers air-conditioned rooms with private balcony, and satellite TV.
+It also has three swimming pools with waterfalls and rivers, and a swimming pool only for children.
 Although the hotel is near the town it is situated in a quiet location.
-Check here for the latest prices and more details or check out Tripadvisor Reviews.

 How to get to Kos, Greece

 Kos has an international airport with direct flights from Athens (1 hour) and many European cities.